This post was updated on Aug 23, 2023

 Then you are pretending and you are not in the present moment.

-Step 2) Stop judging your feelings, thoughts and wants.
+Stop judging your feelings, thoughts, and wants.
 Be aware of them and accept them.
 Once you accept your feelings, thoughts, and desires, then you can decide what to do about them.

-Step 6) Make these changes, work on self-love and healing yourself… without trying to change or judge anyone else.
+Make these changes, work on self-love and healing yourself without trying to change or judge anyone else.
 This process is about your recovery.
 You can’t change anyone else except yourself.

-Step 7) Once you have started to heal yourself, then you can make choices.
+Once you have started to heal yourself, then you can make choices.
 You can choose to give up the unhealthy relationship.
+Fortunately, choosing love withdrawal is a lot more tolerable than being thrown into withdrawal.
 You can decide that being whole, unique and your true self is worth it.
 You can determine whether your relationship is working well or if you are just addicted.
 You have choices.